-Cawston Park: Deaths of three patients prompts hospitals warning
+Cawston Park: Vulnerable patient deaths prompt hospitals warning

 'I cannot breathe'

-An inquest heard that Mr Briant died of a brain injury following a cardiac arrest and obstruction of his airway after swallowing a piece of plastic cup.
+An inquest heard that Nicholas Briant died of a brain injury following a cardiac arrest and obstruction of his airway after swallowing a piece of plastic cup.

 He had told staff: "I cannot breathe.
 I am dying."